MAYAsama/ChipletSimulationTest/SPsim/README.md

 ## How to run

-SPsim can run 2D NoC simulations with a single configuration file or 2.5D simulation with multiple configuration files with type of interposer and chiplet
+SPsim can run 2D NoC simulation with a single configuration file or 2.5D simulation with multiple configuration files with type of interposer and chiplet

 > ./booksim `<configuration file>` [(over ride configuration separated by space) eg wait_for_tail_credit=1]